Thinking of becoming a pilot?

 What do I do first?
-Call us up and schedule a 30-minute orientation flight with one of our professional flight instructors.
-You will have an opportunity take the controls of our beautifully equipped 2003 Cessna 172SP, tour our training facility, see our amazing full motion simulator, and determine if flying is for you.
+Call us up or send an email to firstname.lastname@example.org and schedule a 30-minute orientation flight with one of our professional flight instructors.
+You will have an opportunity to take the controls of our beautifully equipped 2012 Cessna 172S G1000, tour our training facility, see our amazing full motion simulator, and determine if flying is for you.

 What about Ground School?
 There is a 60-question written exam that students must pass with the minimum score of 70%.
-In order to take this exam, you must have an endorsement from a Certificated Flight Instructor (CFI) stating that you have received the required training and are prepared to take the exam.
-The best way to get this training is through a formal ground school.
-The next best thing would be one-on-one with your instructor.
-You may also choose self-study but you must demonstrate to your instructor you have the required knowledge in order to obtain their endorsement.
-Your instructor will work with you to help you determine which option is best.
+In order to take this exam, you must have an endorsement from a Certificated Flight Instructor (CFI) stating that you have gained the required knowledge and are prepared to take the exam.
+You and your instructor will work together to determine the best path to help you attain that knowledge.

-How long does it take and how much does it cost??
+How long does it take?
 The FAA mandates a minimum of 40 hours of flight time for a student pilot to be eligible for a Pilot’s License (see 61.109 Aeronautical Experience).
-The average flight lesson is between 1 to 1.5 hrs.
+The average flight lesson is between 1.5 to 2 hours long.
 During these flight lessons, students are taught how to perform the required flight maneuvers to the Private Pilot proficiency level.
 Attaining this level of proficiency is determined by how much you commit to your training.
 Just flying will not get you the license; you have to put in a lot of time studying on the ground between lessons to be successful.
 Your commitment will determine how long it takes you to complete your training and in turn, how much it will cost.